IBM-Cloud/terraform-provider-ibm/examples/ansible/ibm_ansible_wordpress/README.md

  - httpd app server
  - mariadb

-This is written as a capability demonstration of building high availability web sites using IBM Cloud IaaS and secure networking.
+This is written as a capability demonstration of building high availability web sites using IBM Cloud IaaS and Terraform.

 This pacakge supports two deployment options: